 - All students receive a book stipend for each Honors class they take.

 Many students combine participation in the Honors Program with involvement in other pre-professional programs.
-For example, MSU students who fulfill undergraduate requirements for one of its articulated programs with the University of Medicine and Dentistry gain automatic acceptance at UMDNJ without further application or testing.
+For example, University students who fulfill undergraduate requirements for one of its articulated programs with the University of Medicine and Dentistry gain automatic acceptance at UMDNJ without further application or testing.
 There they study toward their MD or DMD degrees.
 Some students even participate in a combined, accelerated program that can result in the granting of medical degrees after only seven years.
-Many honors students will also be MSU Presidential Scholars.
+Many honors students will also be Montclair State University Presidential Scholars.

 Others, participating simultaneously in the Honors Program and the Health Careers Program (designed for students who have been previously constrained by economic or social factors) may be granted a medical degree after eight years.